Targu Jiu Travel Guide: Brancusi, Things to Do & Where to Stay

 We just stopped for a photo: I initially thought, when I saw it from afar, that it’s a real castle and I was surprised with its great condition.

-But when we got there and saw it’s a restaurant, we decided against entering as we had just eaten and had no reasons to fill our bellies some more.
+But when we got there and saw it was a restaurant, we decided against entering, as we had just eaten and had no reason to fill our bellies even more.

 In the central area that we spent most of our time in, things looked really nice.
 A lot of options when it comes to shopping and sightseeing, plus you have the Jiu river going right through the middle of the city and offering great views as well.